How to Travel in Iceland: The Top 5 Do's and Don'ts

 - Learn about Disgusting Food in Iceland

-DON'T Book at the Last Minute!
+1. Don't Book Your Iceland Trip at the Last Minute!

 It's pretty well established that Iceland is an expensive destination, but one of the best ways to counteract high prices is to book early.
 This especially applies if you're planning to visit during summer, the high season in Iceland, as availability can fill up quickly!